dfinity/motoko/design/scoped-await.md

 current message.
 It can't receive continuations from an inner function by escaping into that function, since the inner function can at most await asyncs with its inner index, not the outer one.
-Thus the only continations that are stored (including the ultimate reply continuation), must be from the current function.
+Thus the only continuations that are stored (including the ultimate reply continuation), must be from the current function.

 _Please break it_